Solar Return on Investment (ROI)

 System performance and maintenance

-The performance and maintenance of your solar system will also affect your ROI.
+The performance and maintenance of your PV solar system will also affect your ROI.
 A well-designed and properly maintained system will generally produce more energy and last longer, providing greater savings over time.
-It is important to choose high-quality components and work with a reputable installer to ensure optimal system performance, and to perform regular maintenance tasks to keep your system running smoothly.
+It is important to choose high-quality components and work with a reputable installer to ensure optimal system performance.
+While the maintenance requirements shouldn’t be onerous, reasonably regular cleaning of your panels, particularly if you live in an area with a lot of dust, pollen or salt in the air, will help with ongoing performance and, therefore, improved ROI.

 Property value

-Installing a solar PV system can also increase the value of your property, which can provide an additional financial benefit beyond energy savings.
-Studies have shown that homes with solar PV systems can sell for a premium compared to similar homes without solar, and that this premium, in some cases, can be significantly more than the initial system cost.
+Installing a PV solar system can also increase the value of your property, which can provide an additional financial benefit beyond energy savings.
+Studies have shown that homes with PV solar systems can sell for a premium compared to similar homes without solar, and that this premium, in some cases, can be significantly more than the initial system cost.
 A study by homes.co.nz in 2020 showed that a 3kW solar installation could increase the sale price of a house by as much as $35,000 when compared to similar houses.
-An Australian study also suggested increases in property prices attributable to solar of $6,500 per kWh of installed solar.
+An Australian study also suggested increases in property prices attributable to solar of $6,500 per kW of installed solar.
 There are also a number of American studies which support the increase in property values due to the installation of solar.
+As power generation and prices become more challenging in New Zealand, the value placed on PV solar by prospective buyers is only likely to increase.

 So, what can you expect in terms of ROI for a solar installation?